Do Cats Have Periods? What to Expect During a Female Cat’s Cycle

 Cat BehaviorCat CareCat Health

-We all know that human females have menstrual cycles, which occurs when the uterus sheds its lining once every 28 days or so.
-If a human pregnancy occurs, the lining is retained for the growing embryo.
-But what about your cat?
+Most people are familiar with the human menstrual cycle, where the uterus sheds its lining roughly every 28 days.
+If pregnancy occurs, the lining is retained to support the developing fetus.
+But what about cats?
 Do cats have periods?
-Is there such a thing as cat menstruation?
+Do they menstruate?

 Do Cats Have Periods?